patrikrac/NLP_SQuAD2.0/README.md

 * finetune a pretrained DistilBERT model (from HuggingFace's transformers library) on the Squadv2 dataset,

 * evaluate the model on the test set and save the model and the tokenizer for later use.

+* create a retrieval-based chatbot that can identify both impossible and certain answers

 * create a chatbot that uses the model to answer questions about the dataset.